Avanade/DevOpsHOL/continuous-deployment/README.md

 9. Click **Variables** link and add the following variables and values.
 	* **AppServicePlan**: DevOpsHOL *(or any name you would like)*
 	* **ResourceGroupName**: DevOpsHOL *(or any name you would like)*
-	* **SiteLocation**: *Choose a valid Azure location such as "centralus"*
+	* **SiteLocation**: *Choose a valid Azure location such as "centralus" or "eastus2"*
 	* **WebsiteName**: *Unique name of the website in Azure*

 		> **Note**: Use a unique value for your WebsiteName by adding something custom at the end like your initials.
 Example for WebsiteName : devopshol-am

 10. Click **Save** and then click **Release -> Create Release**, click **Create**.
 Inside the Green notification bar, click on the *Release-1* link to be taken to a page to show the release progress.
 If this page doesn't refresh automatically, periodically refresh the page until the release succeeds (if the release fails, review the error message and go back and make adjustments and re-release).

 11. Open a browser page and navigate to the website in Azure.
 The url will depend on the $(WebsiteName).
-For example, if the $(WebsiteName) was devopshol-am, then navigate to https://devopshol-am-dev.azurewebsites.net/.<br>
+For example, if the $(WebsiteName) was devopshol-batman, then navigate to https://devopshol-batman-dev.azurewebsites.net/.<br>
 NOTE: The website address can be seen on the Azure portal on the WebApp

 ![](<media/CD7.png>)